slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 \end{align}
 $$

-rendering the velocity-addition formula unusable in this scenario. $\square$
+rendering the theories of special and general relativity unusable in this scenario. $\square$